Verified and Tested 03/19/2015

 This is the Run command window in Windows Server 2012

 This is the regedit command in Windows Server 2012

 This is the registry path to change the RDP Port in Windows 2012

 Find the “PortNumber” registry subkey and either right-click or double-click it.
 A box should pop that says “edit DWORD.”
 Find the value data (it should say 3389 for standard installations) and change it to the port that you would like.
 In this example, we chose port 1050.

 This is the Port value field in the Windows Server 2012 Registry

 IMPORTANT: Before restarting your server, be sure that you have enabled your new RDP port on your Windows firewall.
 Take a look at our guide if you do not know how to add a custom firewall port “Adding a custom firewall rule.”

 Restart your server

 To access your server over the new port simply type in your IP followed by :PORT (YOUR.IP.ADD.RESS:PORT / 192.168.10.25:1050)

 Congratulations!
 You have just changed RDP port in Windows Server 2012.
-Thank you for following along in this How-To and check back with us for any new updates and to learn more about our reliable cloud hosting services.
+Thank you for following along in this How-To, check back with us for any new updates and to learn more about our reliable cloud hosting services.